Correlated Event Excesses in LHC SUSY Searches at 7 & 8 TeV: New Physics or Conspiring Noise?: 20 Input Measurements

 The No-Scale \fsu5 analysis~\cite{Li:2012ix} based upon the CMS 7 TeV $M_{T2}$ variable is updated here to include NLO as well, as shown in Figure (\ref{fig:20inputs}).
 We simplify the $M_{T2}$ search region by combining the complete low $H_T$ and high $H_T$ regions of Ref.~\cite{Chatrchyan:2012jx}, now encompassing only a single large search region of $H_T \ge 750$ GeV and $M_{T2} \ge 150$ GeV.
 Again, striving for statistically independent LHC SUSY searches in Figure (\ref{fig:20inputs}), we omit the $M_{T2} b$ strategy of Ref.~\cite{Chatrchyan:2012jx} as a result of it being a wholly contained subset of the $M_{T2}$ data set, and thus statistically dependent with the $M_{T2}$ search region.

 Through these generalizations, Figure (\ref{fig:20inputs}) now involves all statistically independent LHC SUSY search results, with the exception of our exclusive binning tactic for the CMS 8 TeV leptonic light stop search described earlier in this work, though we reiterate that the exclusive binning is mandatory due to its ability to present the data in a unique format that offers a completely different perspective than just the entire search region.
 The 8 TeV statistics are based upon the 2012 collisions only, and do not include the 2010-11 7 TeV collisions, representing 100\% statistically independent results, as obviously are the ATLAS and CMS results themselves.
-In Figure (\ref{fig:20inputs}) we show the upper and lower 2$\sigma$ limits on the LHC SUSY searches, identified by the total range for each entry.
+In Figure (\ref{fig:20inputs}) we show the lower 2$\sigma$ limits on the LHC SUSY searches, identified by the range for each entry.
 The dot annotates the minimum of the $\chi^2$ well obtained in Figure (\ref{fig:chi_square}).
 We focus in Figure (\ref{fig:20inputs}) on only those LHC SUSY searches that are sensitive and hence probing of the No-Scale \fsu5 parameter space, namely multijet events.
 At this juncture, Figure (\ref{fig:20inputs}) now consists of eight statistically independent SUSY search results, identified by a green asterisk, all accessible to the \fsu5 model space.

-The impressive attribute of Figure (\ref{fig:20inputs}) is surely the remarkably tight correlation currently being experienced by all BSM+LHC experiments in No-Scale \fsu5, derived from 20 input measurements.
-In fact, all ten LHC best fits reside within the intersection of all 20 experimental limits, signifying that any resort to statistical fluctuations as an underlying explanation will require a grand conspiracy of noise across eight distinctive sets of events.
+The impressive attribute of Figure (\ref{fig:20inputs}) is the correlation currently being experienced by all BSM+LHC experiments in No-Scale \fsu5, derived from 20 input measurements.
 The intersection of all 20 BSM+LHC experimental measurements provide us a global fit of $M_{1/2}$ = 680--850 GeV, corresponding to sparticle masses of $M(\widetilde{\chi}_1^0)$ = 138--178 GeV, $M(\widetilde{t}_1)$ = 750--950 GeV, $M(\widetilde{g})$ = 920--1150 GeV, and $M(\widetilde{u}_R)$ = 1320--1600 GeV.
 The central value of this span falls at $M_{1/2} = 765$ GeV, with $M(\widetilde{\chi}_1^0)$ = 158 GeV, $M(\widetilde{t}_1)$ = 850 GeV, $M(\widetilde{g})$ = 1030 GeV, and $M(\widetilde{u}_R)$ = 1460 GeV.
+To reiterate, the lower bounds here are derived from the LHC SUSY search lower limits, while the upper bounds result from the lower 2$\sigma$ limit on the latest ${\rm (g_{\mu}-2)/2}$ measurements.